xanather/xti/README.md

 ## Developing
 This is a C++ CMake QT Creator project https://en.wikipedia.org/wiki/Qt_Creator.
 Simply open up the CMakeLists.txt file.
+It is recommended to run QT Creator as admin so when debugging xti will also run as admin.

 ## License
 GNU General Public License 3.0